jirkapok/GasPlanner/doc/roadmap.md

   * Tanks
     * Add Dropdown for well known tank sizes
     * Add max. narc. depth to the Gas label
-  * Profile
+  * Profile:
-    * Add option to reduce plan table only to list of stops
+    * Add option to reduce waypoints table only to list of stops
+    * Waypoints table: add switch in case user is switching to tank with the same gas
     * Add other events to profile chart like gas switch
   * Settings
     * Unify dive settings and default settings